dcarbone/keepalived-nomad-check/README.md

 # keepalived-nomad-check

-Check script originally written as a check script for keepalived.
+This script exits 0 if the queried client is eligible for deployments.
+Originally written as a check script for keepalived.

 Requires [jq](https://github.com/jqlang/jq).

-This script exits 0 if the queried client is eligible for deployments.

 ## Keepalived Config